 Rapid Re-housing.
-The City allocates ESG funds for the support of rapid re-housing services for adults currently staying at the Dorothy Day Center - Saint Paul Higher Ground emergency shelter; the Theresa Living Center which serves families with children, particularly single-parent/single women with children; and the YWCA St. Paul rapid re-housing and supportive services program for single adults and families which reduces the length of stay at emergency shelters.
+The City allocates ESG funds for the support of rapid re-housing services for homeless adults currently staying at the Dorothy Day Center - Saint Paul Higher Ground emergency shelter; the Theresa Living Center which serves families with children, particularly single-parent/single women with children; and the YWCA St. Paul rapid re-housing and supportive services program for homeless single adults and families which reduces the length of stay at emergency shelters.

 Transitional Housing.
-City ESG funds pay for a portion of operating costs for transitional housing services provided by the YWCA St. Paul's transitional housing program for single parents and their families, and Theresa Living Center's transitional housing programs which provides individualized case management and collaboration with existing agencies to address specific needs of women with children experiencing homelessness.
+City ESG funds pay for a portion of operating costs for transitional housing services provided by the YWCA St. Paul's transitional housing program for single parents and their families, and Theresa Living Center's transitional housing programs which provides individualized case management and collaboration with existing agencies to address specific needs of homeless women with children.

-Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again
+Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again.

-Overall, City ESG and CoC programs work together to fund community services, including homelessness prevention programs.
+Overall, City ESG and County CoC programs work together to fund community services, including homelessness prevention programs.
 The City's CDBG funds are also allocated for the Block Nurse Program which utilizes volunteer and professional staff to help seniors remain safely in their homes with an enhanced quality of life.
 The assistance provided meets essential and critical senior citizen needs.
-Saint Paul also deploys CDBG funds and City General Fund dollars for legal aid services including tenant protections and eviction prevention.

-In 2018 and 2019, the Saint Paul HRA allocated low-income housing tax credits for Ain Dah Yung Supportive Housing.
-In partnership with Project for Pride in Living, this project will provide 42 new PSH units, 7 for disabled, for at-risk of homelessness American Indian youth.
-Will also include classrooms and a technology center.
+In both 2018 and 2019, the Saint Paul HRA allocated low-income housing tax credits for Ain Dah Yung Supportive Housing.
+In partnership with Project for Pride in Living, this project will provide 42 new PSH units for at-risk for homelessness American Indian youth.
+In addition to classrooms, a technology center, and seven units for people with disabilities will be included in the development.
 Completion is anticipated to be in late 2019.

 Catholic Charities Family Service Center (FSC) provides up to 120 consecutive nights of shelter for families, activities for children, tutoring, and parenting education with life skills training.
 Additional services provided are: housing and employment search assistance, three meals per day, transportation assistance, onsite medical and dental health services, laundry facilities, and computer lab.
-Housing and employment search resources and the other services are provided to help families transition from homelessness to stable housing.
+Housing and employment search resources and other services are provided to help families transition from homelessness to stable housing.
 FSC is able to serve as many as 65 adults and children on any given day.

 Breaking Free provides direct services to victims and survivors of prostitution and sex trafficking; up to 90 percent of whom are homeless or are without safe housing.
-Breaking Free provides victim-centered services, referrals to appropriate community services, permanent housing placement, case management, educational support, and life skills, all of which provide the bridge to accessing and retaining permanent housing and a move out of the sex trade.
+Breaking free provides victim-centered services, referrals to appropriate community services, permanent housing placement, case management, educational support, and life skills, all of which provide the bridge to accessing and retaining permanent housing and a move out of the sex trade.

-Minnesota Assistance Council for Veterans (MAC-V) Supportive Services for Veteran Families Program (funded by the U.S. Department of Veterans Affairs and the City's ESG program) provides street outreach services to veterans in emergency shelters and places where veterans experiencing homelessness congregate.
+Minnesota Assistance Council for Veterans (MAC-V) Supportive Services for Veteran Families Program (funded by the U.S. Department of Veterans Affairs and the City's ESG program) provides street outreach services to homeless veterans in emergency shelters and places where homeless veterans congregate.
 These efforts are supplemented with Minnesota Department of Veterans Affairs Homeless Veteran Registry that seeks to ensure Veterans experiencing homelessness have access to appropriate housing and services.